- April 1, 2014

 - Challenging gameplay with many hidden secrets to discover.

-- Colorful graphics and catchy retro-style music.
+- Colorful graphics and catchy retro music enhance the experience.

 - Level design can be repetitive and lacks variety in enemies.